Ida M. Tarbell's Miscellaneous Books and Publications

 "Peacemakers: Blessed and Otherwise"

-This book should be required reading for the current United States diplomatic corps and the U. S. Secretary of State.
-As with most of her writings, Ida Tarbell produces timely insights and timeless wisdom into the "Conference on the Limitations of Armaments" held in Washington D. C. in 1922.
-This book is a compilation of her "observations, reflections and irritations" at the conference as written each week for McClure's Magazine.
+As with most of her writings, Ida Tarbell injects timely insights and timeless wisdom into the "Conference on the Limitations of Armaments" held in Washington D. C. in 1922.
+This book is a compilation of her "observations, reflections and irritations" at the conference as written and published each week for McClure's Magazine.

 |